-Major Events of the Year

-017 Input received from investors at MARUI GROUP IR DAY became the impetus for the establishment of a project team for establishing a vision.
+2017 December Input received from investors at MARUI GROUP IR DAY became the impetus for the establishment of a project team for establishing a vision.
 Meetings with employees and discussions with external specialists were commenced.

-2018 The first Future Co-Creation Workshop was held on four occasions with attendance by officers, younger employees, and external specialists to discuss visions for MARUI GROUP in 2050

-MaySeptember Seven occasions during which project team members recruited through open application and external specialists discussed desirable futures for MARUI GROUP 2050.
+2018 January- February The first Future Co-Creation Workshop was held on four occasions with attendance by officers, younger employees, and external specialists to discuss visions for MARUI GROUP in 2050.
+May- September The second Future Co-Creation Workshop was held on seven occasions during which project team members recruited through open application and external specialists discussed desirable futures for MARUI GROUP 2050.
 September In the second workshop, employees were divided into six groups to formulate 2050 vision proposals to be presented directly to executive officers, after which a rough draft was formulated by the organizing committee.

-The third Future Co-Creation Workshop was held among executive officers only, who discussed the 2050 vision proposals prepared by employees while sharing their opinions and interpretations.
+October The third Future Co-Creation Workshop was held among executive officers only, who discussed the 2050 vision proposals prepared by employees while sharing their opinions and interpretations.

-December An intensive vision conference was held just for executive officers to finalize MARUI GROUP's 2050 Vision for announcement at the co-creation sustainability explanatory forum on December 10.
-2018.
+An intensive vision conference was held just for executive officers to finalize MARUI GROUP's 2050 Vision for announcement at the co-creation sustainability explanatory forum on December 10, 2018.